[1] Statement on Authorship Practices

 How robust are the parameter constraints extending the ΛCDM model?

 My Contribution: I performed all the MCMC analyses, computed the Bayesian Evidence and derived the parameter posteriors.
-I contributed to the paper writing.
+I contributed to writing the paper.

 Tightening the reins on non-minimal dark sector physics: Interacting Dark Energy with dynamical and non-dynamical equation of state

-My Contribution: I implemented the dynamical Dark Energy Equation of State for IDE and developed a novel sampling methodology that allows us to explore the quintessence and phantom regimes in the dynamical case properly.
+My Contribution: I proposed the project and conceptualized the methodology and analytical tools to implement it.
+I implemented the dynamical Dark Energy Equation of State for IDE and developed a novel sampling methodology that allows us to explore the quintessence and phantom regimes in the dynamical case properly.
 I implemented the different updated likelihoods in cobaya (Pantheon-Plus and updated BAO).
-I performed the vast majority of the MCMC analyses, created all figures, and contributed to the paper writing.
+I performed the vast majority of the MCMC analyses and created all figures.
+I made the primary contribution to writing the paper.

 Testing scale-invariant inflation against cosmological data